bryanyee/tools/python.md

 ```

 ### Use venv to manage the project
-Install packages specified in requirements.txt (such as after pulling the latest changes from version control):
+Run the following when re-entering a directory with python already set up:
 ```
-pip install -r requirements.txt
+source .venv/bin/activate # Activate the virtual environment pip install -r requirements.txt # Installs the latest updates from requirements.txt
 ```

 ### Start a flask app